corrado877/CognitiveBiasOntologies/README.md

 + [Pareidolia](https://en.wikipedia.org/wiki/Pareidolia)
 + [Anthropomorphism](https://en.wikipedia.org/wiki/Anthropomorphism#Psychology)

+The full documentation about the development of the Cognitive Bias Ontology project can be found [here].

 The Cognitive Bias Ontology project is the final result of the 2023 Knowledge Representation and Extraction course held by professor Aldo Gangemi at the University of Bologna.